vtexdocs/dev-portal-content/docs/vtex-io/App-Guides/ab-tests.md

 <WhatsNextCard
 title="Running A/B tests"
-description="Set up your environment and Enable A/B testing for your store account." linkTo="https://developers.vtex.com/docs/guides/vtex-io-documentation-running-native-ab-testing" linkTitle="See more"
+description="Set up your environment and enable A/B testing for your store account." linkTo="https://developers.vtex.com/docs/guides/vtex-io-documentation-running-native-ab-testing" linkTitle="See more"
 />